An independent guide to Val Thorens

-The Pashmina is a new 5 star hotel in 2015-16, in place Péclet, and bordering the slalom stadium.
+The Pashmina was new 5 star hotel in 2015-16, in place Péclet, and bordering the slalom stadium.

 It was built by the Gorini family, who have been in Val Thorens since 1972, and already own and run the Hotel 3 Valleys and the Chalet de la Marine (an excellent mountain restaurant).
 Their new hotel is luxurious, uses local materials, and is built to high environmental standards.
-It has 42 bedrooms, plus a number of 'cosy homes' and apartments, as well as a 400m2 spa complex, two restaurants (Les Explorateurs and Le Base Camp), and an 'igloo-pod' on the roof.
+It has 42 bedrooms, plus a number of 'cosy homes' and apartments, as well as a 400m2 spa complex.

-A four-star hotel has been added to the luxury Hameau de Kashmir complex.
+A four-star hotel has been added to the luxury Hameau du Kashmir complex.

 The successor to the Hotel Mercure, Fahrenheit 7 emerged from a complete interior renovation of the building in summer 2016.
 The name comes from the perfect temperature for the formation of a snowflake (7F or -13.89C).
-The hotel's website is distinctive, with 'retro' photos embedded in a black background.
+The hotel's website is distinctive, and may be to your taste, or not.

 Le Sherpa is a cosy hotel run by the Chamberot family.
 The comfortable rooms are classed as single, economic double, tradition, panorama (with a better view), family or family panorama, and junior suite.
 The bar, with an open fire, is one of the nicest things about this hotel.
 The food is excellent.
-There's a cosmic sauna (really! it's the one outside by the terrace), sauna, hammam, and jacuzzi, plus a beauty centre offering massages and beauty treatments.
+There's a cosmic sauna (outside by the terrace), sauna, hammam, and jacuzzi, plus a beauty centre offering massages and beauty treatments.
 Definitely recommended.

 You can book the Hotel Sherpa with Inghams.

 Le Portillo (named after a ski resort in Chile) is in a good location for shops and bars, and for access to the slopes.
 It has 15 good-sized hotel rooms plus 4 suites, with TV, wifi, bathroom with bath, separate WC, and balcony.
 It is good value.
 There's a sauna and steam room.
-At times over the years, the service has been slightly eccentric.
+In the past, the service has been slightly eccentric.
 (The Portillo also has apartments).

 You can book the Hotel Portillo with Inghams.

-Owned and run by the Scandinvian tour operator, Langley Travel (part of the TUI group, which also owns Crystal), the Tango was partly re-built, and entirely refurbished in summer 2011.
-It re-opened in February 2012.
+Owned and run by the Scandinvian tour operator, Langley Travel (part of the TUI group, which also owns Crystal), the Tango is a club hotel.

 The hotel has 59 rooms, with individual, contemporary decor, and TV.
 The Tango's bar and restaurant are open to non-residents.
 The bar has been popular for many years with holidaymakers and season workers, for its lively but relaxed, friendly atmosphere.
 (Wifi in the bar and restaurant).
 There's also a spa area, with massages available.